lbormann/darts-extern/README.md

 # AUTODARTS-EXTERN

-Autodarts-extern automates mulitple dart-platforms.
+Autodarts-extern automates multiple dart-platforms accordingly to the state of an https://autodarts.io.
-By the time only https://lidarts.org/ is supported.
+By the time only https://lidarts.org is supported.
 A running instance of https://github.com/lbormann/autodarts-caller is needed that sends the thrown points to autodarts-extern.

 Tested on Windows 11 Pro x64, Nodejs v16.13.1